Office: Gould-Simpson 749C

 Performance Modeling and System Software

-My current research focuses on exploring the potential of hardware overprovisioning in power-constrained, high-performance computing.
+My dissertation research focused on exploring the potential of hardware overprovisioning in power-constrained, high-performance computing.
 Hardware overprovisioning is a novel HPC cluster design approach that leads to significant improvements in application and system performance under a power constraint.

 Prior to starting my Ph.D., I worked as an Associate Software Engineer at Sunquest Information Systems.
 I graduated with a Bachelor's in Computer Science and Engineering from GGS Indraprastha University, India (2007), and with a Master's in Computer Science from the University of Arizona (2009).